Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6PUy-KYqQVQ.md

 # [August 23rd, 2022 Livestream](../2022-08-23.md)
 ## Q&A: Does the game have Elevators?
 https://www.youtube.com/watch?v=6PUy-KYqQVQ
-This question was possibly duplicated with a more recent answer: [September 13th, 2022 Livestream Q&A: Will there be Elevators?](./yt-cxJXCwnSIEA.md) [https://www.youtube.com/watch?v=cxJXCwnSIEA](https://www.youtube.com/watch?v=cxJXCwnSIEA)
+This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Has anything been discussed about elevators for personal or Vehicle use?](./yt-_5jjHydWeyA.md) [https://www.youtube.com/watch?v=_5jjHydWeyA](https://www.youtube.com/watch?v=_5jjHydWeyA)

 ### Topics